-The following services are provided for the Wireless Client role defined in both Remote AP FIPS mode and Mesh Portal FIPS mode.
+The following module services are provided for the Wireless Client role in each of FIPS approved modes.

 Service Description CSPs Accessed (see section 6 below for complete description of CSPs) Generation and use of 802.11i cryptographic keys In all modes, the links between the module and wireless client are secured with 802.11i.
-802.11i PMK 802.11i PTK 802.11i EAPOL MIC Key 802.11i EAPOL Encryption Key 802.11i AES-CCM key 802.11i GMK 802.11i GTK Use of WPA pre-shared key for establishment of IEEE 802.11i keys When the module is in advanced Remote AP configuration, the links between the module and the wireless client are secured with 802.11i.
-This is authenticated with a shared secret only.
-WPA2 PSK Wireless bridging services The module bridges traffic between the wireless client and the wired network.
+802.11i PMK 802.11i PTK 802.11i EAPOL MIC Key 802.11i EAPOL Encryption Key 802.11i AES-CCM key 802.11i GMK 802.11i GTK

+Use of WPA preshared key for establishment of IEEE 802.11i keys When the module is in advanced Remote AP configuration, the links between the module and the wireless client are secured with 802.11i.
+This is authenticated with a shared secret only. • WPA2 PSK Wireless bridging services The module bridges traffic between the wireless client and the wired network.
 None